SWE 2410 Lab 1: Checkers Pieces

 In checkers, pieces move diagonally, staying on the same color squares.
 Each move is to an empty square.
 When that square is adjacent, the piece moves just one square.
 If an adjacent square is occupied by an opponent’s piece and the square past that (in a straight line) is unoccupied, the piece can capture the opponent’s piece by jumping it.
 At the start of the game, all pieces are regular pieces, meaning they can only move towards the opponent’s side.
 For full rules of checkers and to get experience playing the game, you might check out cardgames.io/checkers/.

 In this lab you will add support for kings.
 Once a piece reaches the opponent’s side of the board, the piece is “kinged” by placing a second checker on it.
-Kings can then move in any direction, though each move is still limited to be on the same color squares (so moving diagonally) to adjacent squares or jumping opponent pieces in adjacent squares.
+Kings can then move both forwards and backwards.
+This is the only difference; they must stay on the same color squares (moving diagonally) and can only move to an adjacent square or jump one opponent piece.

 Detailed steps